paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md

 (7) **Adjustment for inflation**

-  (A) *In general* — In the case of any failure relating to a return required to be filed in a calendar year beginning after 2014, each of the dollar amounts under paragraphs (1), (2), and (3) shall be increased by such dollar amount multiplied by the cost-of-living adjustment determined under section 1(f)(3) determined by substituting “calendar year 2013” for “calendar year 1992” in subparagraph (B) thereof.
+  (A) *In general* — In the case of any failure relating to a return required to be filed in a calendar year beginning after 2014, each of the dollar amounts under paragraphs (1), (2), and (3) shall be increased by an amount equal to such dollar amount multiplied by the cost-of-living adjustment determined under section 1(f)(3) for the calendar year determined by substituting “calendar year 2013” for “calendar year 2016” in subparagraph (A)(ii) thereof.

   (B) *Rounding* — If any amount adjusted under subparagraph (A)—